muryoutaisuu/cncf_conf_2019_barcelona_notes/README.md

 #### Kubernetes Jobs and the Sidecar Problem

-- Sidecar containers will run indefinitely, even if the main containers was completed/failed
+- Sidecar containers will run indefinitely, even if the main containers was completed/failed (if you only scheduled jobs)
 - *If you have a Job with two containers one of which is actually doing the main processing of the job and the other is just facilitating it, you encounter a problem when the main process finishes; your sidecar container will carry on running so the job will never finish.* [[source](https://github.com/kubernetes/enhancements/blob/master/keps/sig-apps/sidecarcontainers.md#jobs)]
 - [presentation](https://static.sched.com/hosted_files/kccnceu19/9d/Kubernetes%20Jobs%20and%20the%20Sidecar%20Problem%20Lightning%20Talk%20-%20James%20Wen%2C%20Spotify.pdf)